ShenLab/PreMode/README.md

 We shared the trained weights of our models trained using HGMD instead.

+For details of the training/testing files, please check `Data, Models & Figures in our manuscript` section below.

 # Install Packages
 Please install the necessary packages using
 ```